Measure N - Parcel Tax Renewal 2024

 What happens if local school funding expires?

-If this source of locally controlled funding expires, our schools would lose nearly $12 million per year.
+If parcel tax funding expires, our schools would lose nearly $12 million per year.
 This loss of funds could potentially lead to teacher layoffs, larger class sizes, and cuts to academic programs and services.

 Does the District have a plan to renew expiring parcel tax funding?